-Food Security: Alleviating hunger is a global Sands priority because of our ability to redirect usable surplus food from our business operations to people in need.
+Food Security: Alleviating hunger is a global Sands priority because of our ability to redirect usable surplus food from our business accounting for escalated pandemic support while remaining ambitious.
+At the end of 2023, we have contributed 222,823 community service operations to people in need.
 Our resorts partner with local food relief organizations to safely transport unused food for distribution through their channels.